glacambre/firenvim/TROUBLESHOOTING.md

 If the output of this command shows that Snap/Flatpak are preventing Firenvim from running, you need to run `flatpak permission-set webextensions firenvim snap.firefox yes` to change that.

-## Make sure the neovim plugin is installed
+## Make sure the Neovim plugin is installed

-Run neovim without any arguments and then try to run the following line:
+Run Neovim without any arguments and then try to run the following line:
 ```
 call firenvim#install(0)
 ```

-- If this results in `Installed native matifest for ${browser}` being printed, the firenvim plugin is correctly installed in neovim and you can move on to the next troubleshooting step.
+- If this results in `Installed native matifest for ${browser}` being printed, the firenvim plugin is correctly installed in Neovim and you can move on to the next troubleshooting step.

 - If this results in `No config detected for ${browser}` and `${browser}` is the browser you want to use firenvim with, this might be because your browser configuration files are in a non-standard directory.
 If this is the case, you will need to either create a symbolic link from your browser configuration directory to the expected one ([firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests#Manifest_location), [chrome](https://developer.chrome.com/apps/nativeMessaging#native-messaging-host-location)), or force-install Firenvim with `call firenvim#install(1)` and copy the contents of the default browser configuration directory ([firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests#Manifest_location), [chrome](https://developer.chrome.com/apps/nativeMessaging#native-messaging-host-location)) to your custom one.

-- If this results in `Unknown function: firenvim#install` being printed, then firenvim is not correctly installed in neovim and this is likely a configuration error from your side.
+- If this results in `Unknown function: firenvim#install` being printed, then firenvim is not correctly installed in Neovim and this is likely a configuration error from your side.
 Check your configuration again.

 - If this results in `nvim version >= 0.4.0 required.
 Aborting`, you know what to do :).